ahoymrag/ahoymrag.github.io/1153/albums/songbook23.md

 I want my girl to want me and I want her just as bad - KEMPS!<br>

 Today I got some latte and a bacon egg and cheese<br>
-I bought a gal of water - just to fight the allergies<br>
+I bought a gal of water - just to fight off allergies<br>
 Not sure if the combo makes any sense<br>
 But I got more stuff to do for a has brown and a gallon<br>